k2view-academy/K2View-Academy/articles/38_reports/03_data_binding.md

 4. The fields can be updated as follows:

     * The default names of the **Database Fields** can be updated.
-    * You can specify the field's data type which is mostly useful for tagging Date fields because, in JSON data format, dates are usually represented by strings.
+    * You can specify the field's data type, which is useful mostly for tagging Date fields because, in JSON data format, dates are usually represented by strings.
 Add **[Date]** tag to the Date fields to tag a field and then set the format using the cell properties.

-    * In addition to Database Fields, you can define **Calculated Fields** to be added to the data set using an expression.
+    * In addition to Database Fields, you can define **Calculated Fields** to be added to the data set by using an expression.

       ![](images/03_calc_fields.png)